jmward01/lmplay/README.md

-# lmplay
+# LMPlay
+tldr - Check out the Unified Embeddings experiment.

-This is intended to be a playground to make it easy to try crazy things.
+LMPlay is intended to be a playground to make it easy to try crazy things.
 It is rough, it is unfinished and, like the best things in life, it is messy.
 I have tried to create a structure in this library that makes it easy to try things and compare results.
 Everything here is targeted at quick testing and turnaround on commodity hardware.
 The two primary targets are mac M2 and a NVIDIA 3060 with 12GB ram.
 The structure of the project is designed for copy/paste/change, not to provide a stable prod library.
 Most of the training code has been extracted but the model has been left wide open.